 Is it really for everyone?

 In terms of levels of fitness its right for everyone.
 I mean everyone.
 When I first completed the 5k I was classed as obese and I still ended up running for over 30 mins by the end of the programme.
 I’ve since completed this quite a few more times over the years along with my husband which I would say is much fitter than I am.
 So realistically the first few weeks he found a breeze, but catching on half way through the programme, he found it beneficial to push his fitness more.

 This programme will get you to that 5k, but maintaining it is down to how much you carry on after.
 For me I’m on this programme on and off as I find it great to slowly guide me into getting fit without killing sessions.
-You do feel you work hard but not to the point where its strenuous as say a HITT or spinning class would be.
+You do feel you work hard, but not to the point where its strenuous like HITT or spinning class would be.